How Many Have You Had? Join Here and Start Rating!

-The term Session IPA describes a category of beers marketed for their hop-dominant flavor profiles at "sessionable" levels of alcohol.
-While this is typically 3.2-4.6 percent alcohol, a few have stretched the definition.
-This class of beers arose in 2010 out of the Craft Beer Tradition as a reaction to the trend of increasingly strong beers and greater public appreciation for hoppier profiles around the globe.
+The term Session IPA describes a category of beers marketed for their hop-dominant flavor profiles at 'sessionable' levels of alcohol.
+While this is typically 3.2-4.6% ABV, a few have stretched the definition.
+This class of beers arose c.
+2010 out of the Craft Beer Tradition as a reaction to the trend of increasingly strong beers and greater public appreciation for hoppier profiles around the globe.
 It is differentiated from American Pale Ale by typically being lower in alcohol and usually having more hop-dominant profiles.
 While hops used are typically American Pacific Northwest and New Zealand, proprietary/experimental and South African and other hops may also factor into a Session IPA hop bill.

 Serve in English pint · Shaker · Stem glass · Tumbler ·